Assembly of Notables: 1787 assembly

 In the traditional view, the plan failed because the 144 assemblymen, who included princes of the blood, archbishops, noblemen and other people from the traditional elite, did not wish to bear the burden of increased taxation.

 However, Simon Schama has argued that the notables in fact were quite open to radical political changes; for example, some proposed the elimination of all the tax exemptions conferred by noble status; others proposed lowering the income qualifications for voting for members of the proposed provincial assemblies.
 Schama wrote:

-Yet what was truly astonishing about the debates of the Assembly is that they were marked by a conspicuous acceptance of principles like fiscal equality that even a few years before would have been unthinkable....Where disagreement occurred, it was not because Calonne had shocked the Notables with his announcement of a new fiscal and political world; it was either because he had not gone far enough or because they disliked the operational methods built into the program.
+Yet what was truly astonishing about the debates of the Assembly is that they were marked by a conspicuous acceptance of principles like fiscal equality that even a few years before would have been unthinkable… Where disagreement occurred, it was not because Calonne had shocked the Notables with his announcement of a new fiscal and political world; it was either because he had not gone far enough or because they disliked the operational methods built into the program.

-In addition, the Assembly insisted that the proposed reforms should actually be presented to a representative body such as the Estates-General.
+With the Assembly being uncooperative Calonne decided to instead appeal straight to the people and put pressure on the Notables with a pamphlet including a foreword titled Avertissement, or "The Warning," in which he depicted the members of the Assembly as simply trying to defend their privileges at the expense of the people.
+However this did not rally the people or bring the Notables in line.
+Instead this angered the Notables as now they saw Calonne trying to subvert their power.
+In response to this perceived over reach by Calonne multiple members of the Assembly formed a plot to see Calonne removed from his position.
+To do this though they needed to convince Louis XVI himself to get rid of Calonne.
+With one of the members to play a crucial role in this plot being Marie Antoinette, who with other members would sow distrust of Calonne to the King until on 8 April 1787 Calonne would be dismissed from his role by the King.